 In September and October 2016, the Company received paragraph IV certification notices from four companies contending to varying degrees that certain of its patents are invalid, unenforceable and/or will not be infringed by the manufacture, use, sale or offer for sale of a generic form of Vascepa as described in those companies' abbreviated new drug applications, or ANDAs.
 The Company filed patent infringement lawsuits against three of these four ANDA applicants.
 In October 2016, Amarin filed a lawsuit against Roxane Laboratories, Inc. and related parties (collectively, "Roxane") in the U.S. District Court for the District of Nevada.
 The case against Roxane is captioned Amarin Pharma, Inc. et al. v.
 Roxane Laboratories, Inc. et al., Civ.
-A. No. 2:16-cv-02525 (D. Nev.).
-In November 2016, Amarin filed a lawsuit against Dr. Reddy's Laboratories, Inc. and Dr. Reddy's Laboratories, Inc. et al., Civ.
-A. No. 2:16-cv-02562 (D. Nev.).
+A. No. 2:16-ev-02525 (D. Nev.).
+In November 2016, Amarin filed a lawsuit against Dr. Reddy's Laboratories, Inc. and Dr. Reddy's Laboratories, Ltd. (collectively, "DRL") in the U.S. District Court for the District of Nevada.
+The case against DRL is captioned Amarin Pharma, Inc. et al. v.
+Dr. Reddy's Laboratories, Inc. et al., Civ.
+A. No. 2:16-ev-02562 (D. Nev.).
 In November 2016, Amarin filed a lawsuit against Teva Pharmaceuticals USA, Inc. and Teva Pharmaceuticals Industries Limited (collectively, "Teva") in the U.S. District Court for the District of Nevada.
 The case against Teva is captioned Amarin Pharma, Inc. et al. v.
 Teva Pharmaceuticals USA, Inc. et al., Civ.
-A. No. 2:16-cv-02568.
+A. No. 2:16-ev-02658.
 In all three lawsuits, Amarin is seeking, among other remedies, an order enjoining each defendant from marketing generic versions of Vascepa before the last to expire of the asserted patents in 2030.
 The three lawsuits have been consolidated for pretrial proceedings, and are in their early stages.
-As a result of the statutory stay associated with the filing of these lawsuits under the Hatch-Waxman Act, the FDA cannot grant final approval to Roxane, DRL, or Teva's respective ANDA before January 2020, unless there is an earlier court decision holding that the subject patents are not infringed and/or are invalid.
+As a result of the statutory stay associated with the filing of these lawsuits under the Hatch-Waxman Act, the FDA cannot grant final approval to Roxane, DRL, or Teva's respective ANDA before January 2020, unless there is an earlier court decision holding that the subject patents are not infring